aws-amplify/docs/docs/start/getting-started/fragments/android/native_add-api.md

 1. Run the application.
 This will synchronize the existing local Todo items to the cloud.
 The above snippet subscribes to Hub – our lightweight publish/subscribe mechanism to allow an application to be notified of events – for any items created on the cloud and synchronized locally and logs those Todo items.

 1. Open up a terminal window.
 You can use an external terminal or the integrated terminal in Android Studio.
-In the terminal, run `amplify api console`.
-When prompted, select **GraphQL**.
-This will open the AWS AppSync console.
+In the terminal, run:

    ```bash
    amplify api console
    ```

+sc
    ```console
    ?
 Please select from one of the below mentioned services: (Use arrow keys)
       GraphQL